Introduction

 With the unopened Pots:

 Since no one has made a bet, you are the first to start the action.
-So, it is advisable to start your first move with a raise.
+So, start your first move with a raise.
 It will help build the pot faster on the table, increasing the chances of taking advantage of Queen Pairs.

 With the pot already opened: